 * Research Training Fellowships:

-Each year, Action Medical Research awards these prestigious grants to help the brightest and best doctors and scientists develop their career in medical research.
+Each year, Action Medical Research awards these prestigious grants to help develop some of the UK’s brightest doctors and scientists as future leaders in children’s research.

 |Project Leader||Dr James J Ashton BMedSci BMBS MRCPCH|